 What other alternative is there to Special Needs Trusts?

 - Passed in 2014 to allow for special bank accounts for individuals with a disability

 What are the two most common types of special needs trusts?
 (First-party and 3rd-party)

 - What are some qualifications for a first-party trust?

-- The disabled beneficiary must be under the age of 65 and disabled
+- The disabled beneficiary should be under the age of 65 and disabled

-- The trust must be created by a parent, grandparent, guardian, or the court.
+- The trust should be created by a parent, grandparent, guardian, or the court.

-- When creating the SNT, the State in which the beneficiary lives must be designated as the primary beneficiary of the trust.
+- When creating the SNT, the State in which the beneficiary lives should be designated as the primary beneficiary of the trust.

-- And the assets in the SNT must be only used for the Medicaid beneficiary.
+- And the assets in the SNT should be only used for the Medicaid beneficiary.

-Take Note: Both first-party and third-party SNTs must be drafted correctly to protect the disabled beneficiary’s right to receive means-tested public benefits.
+Take Note: Both first-party and third-party SNTs should be drafted correctly to protect the disabled beneficiary’s right to receive means-tested public benefits.

-2nd note: Tax consequences of SNTs are also very complex.
+2nd note: The tax consequences of SNTs are also very complex.

 3rd note: Some States require that an annual budget be established.